 It is often hard to prove all of the intangible ways that your injury has impacted your life.
 Often, the ability to collect damages for these items hinges on the plaintiff’s credibility as well as medical records and experts who can speak about what an average person experiencing the type of injury you’ve incurred will endure.
 Also an experienced auto accident lawyer can help assist you with what type of documentation you need to prove your injuries.

 While most of the above-mentioned factors will likely increase the amount of a settlement, some factors may reduce the compensation you can receive for your injuries as well.
 Some of those factors include:

 - Lack of insurance.
 If you failed to maintain your PIP policy, you will be unable to collect benefits from it in an accident.
 Likewise, if the at-fault party in your case did not have bodily injury coverage, you may have a hard time collecting compensation, even if there is a settlement or an award issued.
-Your car accident attorney will carefully examine the facts of your case to determine all potentially liable parties and all sources of insurance that may be available to you.
+Your car accident lawyer will carefully examine the facts of your case to determine all potentially liable parties and all sources of insurance that may be available to you.

 - Lack of credibility.
 If the insurance company does not believe that you have been injured as seriously as you’re claiming, it can make obtaining a settlement difficult.
 Your car accident attorney can help you address credibility issues and knows what documentation needs to be collected and presented to add credibility to your claims.